Public Access qualified

 - Disclosure and Barring Service matters;

-- Regulatory prosecutions brought against individuals by local authorities; and
+- Regulatory prosecutions brought against individuals by local authorities;

 - Licensing matters.